UmarIgan/UmarIgan/README.md

-### Hi there 👋

 This is Umar.
  - I graduated from University of Gaziantep, Engineering of Physics.
  - I am currently working at tapu.com, a marketplace for real estate auction.
- - My title is Data Analyst and as a data analyst I work on maintaining and building Dashboards, building machine learning products, building algorithmic desicion systems, building data pipelines, analysing and manipulatig data and mining data from different sources.
+ - I am a Data Scientist and as a Data Scientist I work on maintaining and building Dashboards, building machine learning products, building algorithmic desicion systems, building data pipelines, analysing and manipulatig data and mining data from different sources.
 - Stacks: Python, MySQL, PostgreSQL, BigQuery, Git, Docker, Jira, Google Data Studio.